microsoft/sarif-tools/README.md

 # Optional description for the filter.
 If no title is specified, the filter file name is used.
 description: Example filter from README.md

+# Optional configuration section to override default values.
+configuration:
+  # This option controls whether to include results where a property to check is missing, default value is true.
+  default-include: false

 # Items in `include` list are interpreted as inclusion filtering rules.
 # Items are treated with OR operator, the filtered results includes objects matching any rule.
 # Each item can be one rule or a list of rules, in the latter case rules in the list are treated with AND operator - all rules must match.
 include:
-  # The following line includes issues whose author-mail field contains "@microsoft.com" AND found in Java files.
+  # The following line includes issues whose author-mail property contains "@microsoft.com" AND found in Java files.
   # Values with special characters `\:;_()$%^@,` must be enclosed in quotes (single or double):
   - author-mail: "@microsoft.com"
     locations[*].physicalLocation.artifactLocation.uri: "*.java"
   # Instead of a substring, a regular expression can be used, enclosed in "/" characters.
-Issues whose committer-mail field includes a string matching the regular expression are included.
-Use ^ and $ to match the whole committer-mail field.
+  # Issues whose committer-mail property includes a string matching the regular expression are included.
+  # Use ^ and $ to match the whole committer-mail property.
-  - committer-mail: "/^<myname.*\\.com>$/"
+  - committer-mail:
+      value: "/^<myname.*\\.com>$/"
+      # Configuration options can be overriden for any rule.
+      default-include: true

 # Lines under `exclude` are interpreted as exclusion filtering rules.
 exclude:
   # The following line excludes issues whose location is in test Java files with names starting with the "Test" prefix.
   - location: "Test*.java"
-  # The value for the field can be empty, in this case only existence of the field in
+  # The value for the property can be empty, in this case only existence of the property is checked.
   - suppression:
 ```